wisn/html.zig/README.md

 > This project is not yet stable.
 The provided APIs may change in the future.
 > Production usage is not encouraged at the moment.

+## Motivation

+I'm planning to build a product written fully in Zig.

+One of the things that I need to do is to create a website for it.

+Meaning that I need to work with HTML.

+While I'm at it, I want to write a standard-compliant HTML.

+What if I write the HTML part in Zig too?

+What if I force myself to write a standard-compliant HTML?

+How to enforce it?

+Well, if what I write does not follow the standard, then it will result in a compile error.

+Let's leverage the comptime feature of Zig!

+## Usage

+TBA.

 ## Roadmap

 <details>